NullBrunk/nullbrunk.github.io/astro-initial/src/content/work/E-Commerce.md

 #### 🔐 Login

-We use Livewire to have a dynamic validation, and bootstrap for the front-end effects.
+Livewire is used for the dynamic validation, and bootstrap for the front-end effects.

 <video controls style="width: 100%;">
   <source src="https://github.com/NullBrunk/E-Commerce/assets/125673909/a15e4a32-3035-49fa-99bc-f834218a315c" type="video/mp4" />